 - Puree blackberries and press through a fine mesh strainer into the cream cheese.
 Beat until combined.

 - Fold in whipped cream, carefully turning the mixture over with a spatula until combined.

 - Refrigerate until you are ready to assemble.

 - For the pudding: Combine sugar, cocoa, corn starch and salt in a large pot.
 Slowly whisk in milk.
 Cook over medium heat stirring often.
 As mixture begins to thicken, whisk constantly.

 - Transfer to a bowl and press plastic wrap onto the top of the pudding.
 Set aside to come to room temperature(you can refrigerate to speed up the process!)

-- Cut brownie cake into cubes.
+- Assembly: Cut brownie cake into cubes.
 Layer first cake, then pudding, then mousse, creating as many layers as you desire.
 Top with whipped cream and fresh blackberries if desired.